melbournebioinformatics/MelBioInf_docs/docs/tutorials/hybrid_assembly/nanopore_assembly.md

 ### Description

-*Assemble a genome!<br>Learn how to create and assess the quality of high-quality genome assemblies using the powerful combination of nanopore and illumina reads*
+*Assemble a genome!<br>Learn how to create and assess genome assemblies using the powerful combination of nanopore and illumina reads*

 This tutorial explores how long and short read data can be combined to produce a high-quality 'finished' bacterial genome sequence.
-We will use read data produced from two different sequencing platforms, Illumina (short read) and Nanopore (long read) to reconstruct the bacterial genome sequence, hence the term 'hybrid assembly'.
-Differences in genetic content between bacterial isolates means that it not possible to use the reference based assembly methods used for human genomics (read mapping methods); the reference-free approach is termed '*de novo* assembly'.
+Termed 'hybrid assembly', we will use read data produced from two different sequencing platforms, Illumina (short read) and Oxford Nanopore Technologies (long read), to reconstruct a bacterial genome sequence.

+In this tutorial we will perform '*de novo* assembly'.
+De novo assembly is the process of assembling a genome from scratch using only the sequenced reads as input - no reference genome is used.
+This approach is common practise when working with microorganisms, and has seen increasing use for eukaryotes (including humans) in recent times.

 Using short read data (Illumina) alone for *de novo* assembly will produce a complete genome, but in pieces (commonly called a 'draft genome').
 For the genome to be assembled into a single chromosome (plus a sequence for each plasmid), reads would need to be longer than the longest repeated element on the genome (usually ~7,000 base pairs, Note: Illumina reads are 350 base maximum).

-Draft bacterial genome sequences are cheap to produce (less than AUD$60) and useful (>300,000 draft *Salmonella enterica* genome sequences published at NCBI https://www.ncbi.nlm.nih.gov/pathogens/organisms/), but sometimes you need a high-quality 'finished' bacterial genome sequence e.g. comparative genomics (there are <1,000 are 'finished' or 'closed' *Salmonella enterica* genome sequences).
+Draft bacterial genome sequences are cheap to produce (less than AUD$60) and useful (>300,000 draft *Salmonella enterica* genome sequences published at NCBI https://www.ncbi.nlm.nih.gov/pathogens/organisms/), but sometimes you need a high-quality 'finished' bacterial genome sequence.
+There are <1,000 are 'finished' or 'closed' *Salmonella enterica* genome sequences.

-Nanopore long reads (commonly >40,000 bases and upto 1,000,000 bases) easily span the longest repeated elements and de novo assembly will result in a single contig for each replicon (chromosome and plasmids), but the nanopore reads have more errors (systematic errors - often homopolymer sequence errors) than occur in Illumina reads (Illumina errors are usually random).
+In these cases, long reads can be used together with short reads to produce a high-quality assembly.
+Nanopore long reads (commonly >40,000 bases and upto 1,000,000 bases) easily span the longest repeated elements, and reveal how all the genome fragments should be arranged.
+Long reads currently have higher error rate than short reads, so the combination of technologies allows each to shine.
+Long reads provide information on the genome structure, and short reads provide high base-level accuracy.

 Combining read data from the long and short read sequencing platforms allows the production of a complete genome sequence with very few sequence errors, but the cost of the read data is about AUD$ 1,000 to produce the sequence.
 Understanably, we usually produce a draft genome sequence with very few sequence errors using the Illumina sequencing platform.